HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/EKUs in WDAC, App Control for Business, Policies.md

 <br>

-## EKUs in WDAC Policies
+## EKUs in App Control Policies

-EKUs are employed in WDAC policies to indicate the functions for which a certificate can be employed.
+EKUs are employed in App Control policies to indicate the functions for which a certificate can be employed.
 Consider EKUs as a whitelist of permitted functions.
-If a certificate does not encompass any of the EKUs indicated in the WDAC policy, it will be discarded.
+If a certificate does not encompass any of the EKUs indicated in the App Control policy, it will be discarded.
 They can be employed to confine the range of a certificate to a specific function.

 For instance, if a certificate is issued to an individual or an organization solely for code signing functions, it cannot be employed for high-value operations such as Early Launch AntiMalware (ELAM) driver signing.
 To have the capacity to sign ELAM drivers, the certificate must encompass the ELAM EKU which is only attained by fulfilling specific requirements [demonstrated by Microsoft](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/elam-driver-requirements).